 Results

 Likelihood ratio tests (LRT) indicated that among the four subgroups tested, group 4 (PEX vs EMA) had greater maximum likelihood support (p<0.001) for the tree specifying different rates between GSD and TSD species for WT1 (Table 3).
 The omega value for the GSD branch (EMA) was 0.03633, for the TSD branch (PEX) was 0.32891, and for the remainder of the branches was 0.06428.
-Additionally the LRT indicated that group 2 (STR vs CMY) had greater maximum likelihood support (p<0.1) for the tree specifying different rates between GSD and TSD species for WT1 (Table 3).
+Additionally, the LRT indicated that group 2 (STR vs CMY) had greater maximum likelihood support (p<0.1) for the tree specifying different rates between GSD and TSD species for WT1 (Table 3).
 The omega value for the GSD branch (STR) was 0.06193, for the TSD branch (CMY) was 0.36941, and for the remainder of the branches was 0.08930.
 All other results were non-significant for both genes (Tables 3 and 4).

 Table 3.
 Likelihood ratio tests (LRT) for test case hypotheses for the gene WT1.
 Italics indicates significance of LTR at the p<0.1 level.
 Bold indicates significance at the p<0.001 level.
 LnL are log likelihood values produced from CODEML as a part of the PAML program.